CaptOrb/captorb.github.io/_posts/2025-06-04-task-app-aws.md

 **AWS Certificate Manager (ACM)**
 - TLS certificate generated in ACM through DNS validation
-- ACM can autorenew the certificate
+- ACM can auto-renew the certificate
 - The certificate can be attached to CloudFront, enabling HTTPS for the frontend with a custom domain

 ## Lessons learnt